-The centre head restraint only has two positions, in-use (head restraint up) and non-use (head restraint down).
+- The centre head restraint only has two positions, in-use (head restraint up) and non-use (head restraint down).

-- Under no circumstances should the rear passengers travel while the head restraints or in the non-use position.
-See the warning label located on the rear side fixed window ⇒ page 14, fig. 6. - Do not swap the centre rear head restraint with either of the outer seat rear head restraints. - Injury risk in case of an accident!
+- Under no circumstances should the rear passengers travel while the head restraints or in the non-use position. - Do not swap the centre rear head restraint with either of the outer seat rear head restraints. - Injury risk in case of an accident!

-Note the instructions on the adjustment of the head restraints \Rightarrow page 128.
+Note the instructions on the adjustment of the head restraints ⇒ page 125. ■